Expose your students to live theatre experiences that enhance their learning, ignite creativity, and offer a new view of the world around them.

 Join us as we present Fairfield University faculty and distinguished guest lecturers in insightful discussions and conversations about Quick Center performances and HD screenings.
 We encourage all ticketholders to come early to shows and experience these wonderful (and free) informative talks!

 The Met: Live in HD pre-talks will include:

 Please return to this page regularly to learn about additional pre-talk events and sign up for News at the Q to get the most up-to-date information!

 Each year, the Quick Center relies on the energy and experience of its volunteers to help us make our events a success.
 Join us in making a difference in serving the greater Fairfield community!

 Volunteer positions include:

-If you are interested in internship opportunities please contact Lori Jones, assistant director of programming and audience development, at (203) 254-4242.
+If you are interested in internship or volunteer opportunities please contact Lori Jones, assistant director of programming and audience development, at (203) 254-4242.